 If pancreatic cancer is pressing on the common bile duct, it can cause a blockage and prevent bile from passing into the bowel.
 Bile builds up in the blood, causing symptoms of jaundice, such as yellowing of the skin and whites of the eyes; itchy skin; reduced appetite, poor digestion and weight loss; and dark urine and pale stools.

-If cancer blocks the duodenum (first part of the small bowel), food cannot pass into the bowel and builds up in your stomach, causing nausea and vomiting.
+If the cancer blocks the duodenum (first part of the small bowel), food cannot pass into the bowel and builds up in your stomach, causing nausea and vomiting.

 Blockages of the common bile duct or duodenum are known as obstructions.
 Options for managing obstructions may include:

 - stenting – inserting a small tube into the bile duct or duodenum (this is the most common method)

 - double bypass surgery – connecting the small bowel to the bile duct or gall bladder to redirect the bile around the blockage, and connecting a part of the bowel to the stomach to bypass the duodenum so the stomach can empty properly

 - gastroenterostomy – connecting the stomach to the jejunum (middle section of the small bowel)